w4bo/2024-bf-wateringsummerschool/slides/cs-smartirrigation.md

 # Smart Irrigation

 :::: {.columns}
-::: {.column width="60%"}
+::: {.column width="62%"}

 The synergy of internet of things (IoT) and precision farming is producing valuable applications in the Agritech domain [@vitali2021crop]

-- **Agritech**: use of technology for farming to improve efficiency and profitability
+- **Agritech**: use of technology for farming to improve efficiency & profitability

 Optimizing soil moisture is crucial for watering and crop performance [@turkeltaub2016real]

+**GOAL**

-- **GOAL**: saving water while improving fruit quality (i.e., provide a recommendation of the amount necessary water)
+- Saving water while improving fruit quality (i.e., provide a recommendation of the amount necessary water)

+Problems:

 - *Soils* have different water retention
 - *Watering systems* have different behaviors
     - Drippers vs sprinklers
 - *Plants* have different water demand
     - Kiwi [@judd1986water] vs Grapes
   - *Sensors* produce different measurements with different precisions

 :::
-::: {.column width="40%"}
+::: {.column width="33%"}

 <img src="https://github.com/user-attachments/assets/a1c9c6ae-3a56-405b-bbff-4d3922b27a9d" style="max-height: 450px !important"></img>